rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 <br>

-## Cedar tokens v11.0.0
+## Tokens v11.0.0

-- The JavaScript variable tokens are now exported as an ECMA module to work better with Vite apps.
+The JavaScript variable tokens are now exported as an ECMA module to work better with Vite applications.

 ## Doc site